afenton90/koa-react-router/README.md

 ### `App`

-The `App` config prop should be a react component that contains React Router 4 `Route` to be rendered.
+The `App` config prop should be a react component that contains one or more React Router 4 `Route` components to be rendered.
 For example:
 ```jsx
   // App.js